 |34.6 oz / 981g

 |30.5 oz / 865g

 |Gregory Focal 58

 Atom Pack’s “The Mo” is available as a stock model with a set of standard features or as a custom build with your choice of colors and other options.
 I think the stock all-black model, reviewed here, is stunning, not just in its appearance but also functionally.
 The pack carries wonderfully due in large part to its unique frame and narrow dimensions, its highly adjustable hip belt and easily accessible pockets which are reachable while you’re in motion.
 I really can’t think of any backpack that I currently own and would rather carry than The Mo 50.
 It is an exceptional lightweight backpack that can hold its own with moderate loads and put a smile on your face.
 Highly recommended!

 Disclosure: Atom packs donated a backpack for review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.